Reviewed August 2013

 Different mutations in the ARX gene can cause a variety of conditions that impair brain function.
 Some ARX gene mutations result in intellectual disability without other neurological problems.
 Because the ARX gene is on the X chromosome, this condition is known as X-linked intellectual disability (XLID) or sometimes nonsyndromic X-linked intellectual disability.
-XLID can also occur in combination with other neurological problems as part of distinct conditions called X-linked intellectual disability syndromes.
+XLID can occur in combination with other neurological problems as part of distinct conditions called X-linked intellectual disability syndromes.
 ARX gene mutations account for 9.5 percent of all cases of XLID.

 Cytogenetic Location: Xp21.3

 Molecular Location on the X chromosome: base pairs 25,003,694 to 25,015,948

 The ARX gene is located on the short (p) arm of the X chromosome at position 21.3.

-More precisely, the ARX gene is located from base pair 25,021,810 to base pair 25,034,064 on the X chromosome.
+More precisely, the ARX gene is located from base pair 25,003,694 to base pair 25,015,948 on the X chromosome.

 See How do geneticists indicate the location of a gene? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genelocation) in the Handbook.